Applying for social housing

 Social housing is secure, affordable housing for people on low to moderate incomes who have a housing need.

-It includes public housing properties owned or managed by FACS and the Aboriginal Housing Office, and community housing properties managed by not-for-profit, non-government registered community housing organisations.
+It includes public housing properties owned or managed by DCJ and the Aboriginal Housing Office, and community housing properties managed by not-for-profit, non-government registered community housing organisations.

 How do I apply for social housing?